Chapter 12: The Capstone (Building a Game)

 The Prompt:

 1 Build a classic Snake game using Pygame.
-Include a score counter and Game Over screen with restart.
+Include a score counter and Game Over screen with a restart option.
 Put ALL code in ONE file: snake.py.
 Write the plan in PLAN.md.

 The agent will use write_file to create PLAN.md.
 Read it.
 It should outline the Snake class, the Food class, and the game loop—all in a single file.